RobotLocomotion/drake/doc/model_version_control.rst

 things that are small, e.g. ``*.sdf``, ``*.urdf``.

-Before you decide to submit models, please ensure that you have tests that will use them.
+Before you decide to submit models, please ensure that you have tests that will need them.
 Do not submit a PR that adds models but has zero intent to use them, as Drake is not a model repository.

 See below for the suggested workflow.